-Step 2 - Positioning the Tape Drive.
-Position the tape drive anywhere that is convenient to the host.
+Step 2 - Positioning the Tape Drive

+Position the tape drive anywhere that is convenient to the system.
 The only restrictions are the length of the power cord and the length of the SCSI cable.
-Recommended locations are:
+Recommended locations are

-- 1 Away from high-traffic areas, especially if the floor is carpeted. - Out of computer rooms to avoid toner and paper dust.
-Do not store paper supplies next to any unit. - 1 Away from moving air, such as doorways, open windows, fans, and air conditioners. - 1 Off the floor. - 1 In a horizontal position. - 1 Where the tape cartridge can easily be inserted.
+1 Away from high-traffic areas, especially if the floor is carpeted.

+- Out of copy rooms to avoid toner and paper dust.
+Do not store paper supplies next to any unit.
+Away from moving air, such as doorways, open windows, fans, and air conditioners. - Off the floor. - In a horizontal position.
+Where the tape cartridge can easily be inserted.